csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

   - GIT merging conflicts
   - Infrequent activity of group project discord, as well low profiency with discord
   - No experience with development methodologies

+Thomas:
+	role: back-end routing
+		- Handling routing of the information coming from the back-end

+	strengths:
+	- Experience with python, HTML, CSS, and JS.
+	- Capable of handling flexible workloads and working on other parts of the project if required.
+	- Thoroughly experienced with debugging personal and other individuals code.

+	weaknesses:
+	- Working with the foreign libraries and frameworks that will be used.
+	- Handling GIT conflicts such as merging.
+	- Can't show up to tourney match

 David:
   role: